Ila-bura/C-est-la-V/README.md

 #### Create

 - The "New" link is only visible in the nav bar to users who are signed in.
 - Clicking this link will bring the user to a form where they can create a new recipe.

-<details><summary>- New Recipe Page</summary>
+<details><summary>New Recipe Page</summary>
 <img src="static/readme-images/readme-new-recipe.png">
 </details>

 #### Read

-<details><summary>- Recipe Card</summary>
+<details><summary>Recipe Card</summary>
 <img src="static/readme-images/readme-recipe-card.png">
 </details>

 #### Update & Delete

-- The update & delete features are only accessible to the users who created their recipes.
+The update and delete features are only accessible to the users who created their recipes.
-- <details><summary>- CRUD - update & delete</summary>
+<details><summary>CRUD - update & delete</summary>
 <img src="static/readme-images/readme-edit-delete.png">
 </details>